strimertul/kilovolt/PROTOCOL.md

 ## Authentication

 As a websocket server, Kilovolt servers are accessible from any webpage you might visit and any process open in your computer.
-To protect from unauthorized access, Kilovolt supports setting an optional password and making client go through an authentication phase before any command can be called (except for informative ones like `version`).
+To protect from unauthorized access, Kilovolt supports multiple authentication systems like setting an optional password and making client go through an authentication phase before any command can be called (except for informative ones like `version`).

+### Using a password (Challenge auth)

+Challenge authentication is a non-interactive authentication method that uses a shared password.
+The password is never transmitted but is instead used to cryptographically solve a challenge to prove the authenticating side knows the correct value.

-Authentication is performed in two steps:
+Challenge-based authentication is performed in two steps:

 - The client sends a `klogin`, asking for authentication.
 The server replies with a challenge and a salt.
 - The client encodes the HMAC-SHA256 of the challenge using the password and the salt, and sends it back using the `kauth` command.